-The Company achieved US\$80.12 million of consolidated revenues for the 12 months ending December 31, 2019, a decrease of 25% from US\$106.47 million for the same period in 2018.
-The widespread slowdown in global markets particularly in the Semicon industry and slow 5G rollout in the US market hindered the growth of Cirtek's operating units.
+The Company recorded consolidated revenue of US\$68.9 million for the period ending December 31, 2020, a decrease of 14% from US\$80.1 million for the same period in 2019.
+The decrease accounted for was mainly due to 33% decrease in revenue contribution of Quintel, a US-based product and R&D company acquired in August 2017.
+The widespread slowdown in global markets due to Covid-19 pandemic and slow 5G rollout in the US market hindered the growth of the Cirtek Group's operating units.